EfeUtkuU/DSA-210/readme.md

 # Predicting Sleep Quality

 ## Project Overview
 The purpose of this study is to use regression models to investigate the association between different lifestyle factors and sleep quality.
-We will examine the effects of behaviors such as exercise, screen time, and caffeine consumption on sleep length and efficiency by gathering and evaluating individual sleep data.
+I will examine the effects of behaviors such as exercise, screen time, and caffeine consumption on sleep length and efficiency by gathering and evaluating, my individual sleep data.

 ## Motivation
 Sleeping plays a huge role in a person's living.
 Its effects range from doing basic daily chores and studying for important exams.
-Therefore it researching the keen details of sleeping is paramount.
+Therefore researching the keen details of sleeping is paramount.
 With this project, I will be able to enrich my sleeping quality, as well as increase my quality of life.

 ## Goals
 - Examine the main elements influencing the quality of sleep.